Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 Look for simple signs.
 When identifying anxiety in older adults, these indicators may show that a person is anxious:

 These signs may vary with the individual.
-In case you see a couple of them, then you can request assistance.
+In case you see some of these symptoms, you should request assistance.

 Why Anxiety Can Start Later